Supply Chain Management Research Cluster

 Implications on dealing with failure and recovery in hotels and travel agencies

-Dr Yurt has recently published a paper in Journal of Service Theory and Practice titled 'The doer effect of failure and recovery in multi-agent cases: service supply chain perspective' which explores the role of different service supply chain members on service failure and recovery as well as their behavioral outcomes.
+Dr Yurt has recently published a paper in Journal of Service Theory and Practice titled 'The doer effect of failure and recovery in multi-agent cases: service supply chain perspective' which explores the role of different service supply chain members on service failure and recovery as well as their behavioural outcomes.
 The main findings show that consumers do not show favourable behavioural outcomes when they have good prior experience with an affiliated party.
 Results of the experiments demonstrate that for hotels, there is no interaction effect between failure and recovery regarding overall customer satisfaction and repurchase intentions; however, for travel agencies, an interaction effect has been found.
 This indicates that an internal failure (by travel agency), should be recovered internally to increase the behavioural outcomes for travel agency.
 However, if there is an external failure (by hotel) then the essential thing is providing a recovery.

 Our recent research-related successes